ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/img_nn_stcube_old/run_nn.md

 ![output10](Images/lab4_10.PNG)

 Open an image to test.
 The tool will automatically show the inference result.
-We can see that the model correctly predicted the label.
-In addition, we can see the time taken to finish the prediction.
+Observe that the model correctly predicted the label.
+In addition, note the time taken to finish the prediction.

 ![output11](Images/lab4_11.PNG)